Medical Malpractice Lawyers in Monmouth County, NJ

-Experienced, Compassionate Attorneys Fight for Substantial Damages When Doctors in Monmouth and Ocean Counties Misdiagnose or Fail to Properly Diagnose a Condition
+Experienced, Compassionate Attorneys Fight for Substantial Damages When Doctors in Monmouth County and Ocean County Misdiagnose or Fail to Properly Diagnose a Condition

 We rely on healthcare professionals to do no harm.
 We depend on them to diagnose conditions and prescribe timely and proper treatment to expedite healing or even save lives.
 A medical professional’s preventable mistake can result in serious injury and even wrongful death.
 This is especially true when a physician misdiagnoses or fails to diagnose a serious condition such as cancer, heart disease or treatable diseases including, for example, diabetes or hypertension.

 If you or someone you love has suffered at the hands of a negligent doctor or healthcare facility, you need a knowledgeable, aggressive personal injury attorney who will leave no stone unturned in an effort to pursue your medical malpractice claim and hold careless or incompetent health care providers responsible for tragic and sometimes fatal consequences.
 With offices in Red Bank, Hazlet and Brick, NJ, Drazin and Warshaw has collected millions of dollars in damages on behalf of injured clients because of diagnostic or surgical mistakes.
 Rest assured, we will find the finest experts to evaluate your medical records, use all of our skill and know-how, and work tirelessly to get you the justice you deserve.
 Contact us today to discuss your case.

 How Often Do Doctors Fail to Diagnose Serious Medical Conditions?